 Over millions of years, rivers and streams flowing through this region carved the rock layers into hills, created wide and flat river valleys, and carved unusually shaped rocks at Mushroom Rock State Park, jutting limestone bluffs, and huge sandstone spheres at Rock City.

-Here, the westward trails of our pioneer ancestors meet those of the Native Americans and a towering castle was built and named for Spanish explorer Francisco Vazquez de Coronado who made it to the area in his 1541 expedition up from Mexico in search of the mythical seven cities of gold.
-A couple of old “cowtowns” can be found in the region including Abilene – The Queen of Cowtowns and Ellsworth that was once called a “wicked place.”
+Here, the westward trails of our pioneer ancestors meet those of the Native Americans, and a towering castle was built and named for Spanish explorer Francisco Vazquez de Coronado, who made it to the area in his 1541 expedition up from Mexico in search of the mythical seven cities of gold.
+A couple of old “cowtowns” can be found in the region, including Abilene – The Queen of Cowtowns and Ellsworth, which was once called a “wicked place.”
 It was to these cities that Texas cowboys drove hundreds of cattle up the trails to reach the railheads of Kansas.

 For outdoor recreation, visitors enjoy Wilson State Park and Reservoir, Kanopolis Lake State Park, Lovewell State Park and Reservoir, Milford Lake, and Glen Elder Reservoir and State Park.